pfaciana/jquery-small-pubsub/README.md

 ### Pub/Sub w/ priority (order)

 `priority` is the order the event handlers are executed.
 Default priority is `10`.
-If you have three subscribers set to priorities of `null (becomes 10)`, `99` and `-99`, then the last subscriber is run first, because its priority is the lowest and the second subscriber runs last, because its priority is the highest.
-If all the subscriber have the same priority then the handlers execute in the order they were set.
+If you have three subscribers set to priorities of `missing or undefined (becomes 10)`, `99` and `-99`, then the last subscriber is run first, because its priority is the lowest and the second subscriber runs last, because its priority is the highest.
+If all the subscribers have the same priority then the handlers execute in the order they were set.

 ```javascript
 $.subscribe('eventName', () => console.log('Default Priority is 10'));